 Due to the diversity in agriculture, poultry farming is easy to learn.
 You can start on a small scale and then advance to a larger scale.

-Do you want to know what it entails to start your poultry farming in Nigeria?
+Do you want to know what it entails to start poultry farming in Nigeria?
 Keep reading.

-We’ll be taking a lot at how to start your poultry farming in Nigeria, the requirement, and a look at how the plans Poultry Association of Nigeria and CBN are implementing to aid poultry farmers and poultry production.
+We’ll be taking a lot at how to start your poultry farming in Nigeria, the requirement, and the plans the Poultry Association of Nigeria and CBN are implementing to aid poultry farmers and poultry production.

 Agribusiness isn’t something you randomly dabble into because everyone is doing so.
-There’s a need for evaluation of reasons, size of business and capital source.
-Market survey, transportation cost, feed cost, land cost, requirements, medical care, etc., are also some of the things to keep in mind.
+There’s a need for evaluation of reasons, size of business, and capital source.
+Market surveys, transportation costs, feed costs, land costs, requirements, medical care, etc., are also things to keep in mind.

 Catering for chicks is similar to catering for a child.
-You have to be proactive, dedicated and pay close attention to their needs.
+You must be proactive and dedicated and pay close attention to their needs.
 Chicks can’t talk or tell you what’s wrong with them.
-They can’t speak, they can’t communicate.
+They can’t speak; they can’t communicate.
 It’s up to you, the agripreneur, to figure out what you’re doing wrong and make it right.
 If not, you lose all your hard work.

 Before you start up your farm, you’ll have to ask yourself: